tesujimath/bean-sort/README.md

 Specifically, `bean-sort` splits on any date at the beginning of a line.
 All text between this and the next date are regarded as part of that record.
 This is particularly important for any pragmas which follow any actual directive.

-Any test before the first date in the file is regarded as header.
+Any text before the first date in the file is regarded as header.

-The sortng is stable, that is, records already in date order are left undisturbed.
+The sorting is stable, that is, records already in date order are left undisturbed.

 Output is written to standard output.